shlokkokk/zerorisk-sentinel/concept-note.md

 - Detection results are heuristic-based and not absolute proof
 - The system does not replace antivirus or enterprise security solutions
 - APK analysis focuses on permissions and structure, not runtime behavior
-- AI-assisted explanations are optional and informational only
+- AI-assisted explanations are informational only and do not influence analysis outcomes

 These limitations are intentional and align with the academic and demonstrative purpose of the project.